keepaliveit-staging/staging.keepaliveit.co.uk/_pages/callback-request.markdown

 permalink: /request-a-callback
 classes:
   - about
-excerpt: "Request a FREE 15-Minute Video / Phone I.T Consultation, or request a call back if there's anything I.T related that you'd like to talk about."
+excerpt: "Request a FREE 15-Minute Video / Phone I.T Consultation, or request a call back if there's anything else I.T related that you'd like to talk about."
 header:
   overlay_image: /assets/images/call.jpg
   overlay_filter: 0.74